 330 Issues in Health Care Finance (3 s.h.)

 Analysis of the nature and operations of health insurance in the United States, including purposes of the various plans (HMO, IPA, IPO, MSO, PSN, etc.) and how they work.
 Offers provider, manager and consumer perspectives.
 Analysis of the integration of health care delivery systems and financial aspects, including funding principles and practices, systems of reimbursement, and the role of health information technology.
 Examines public policy initiatives. *Prerequisite: HCA 320.
 Alternate years.

 387 Internship (credit varies) (C)

 Off-campus pre-professional experiential learning in health care facilities and related organizations.
 Projects are under the supervision of a qualified professional on-site as well as a health care administration faculty member.
 Community service/benefit component required.
 Placement through the Health Care Administration Program.
 Forms must be submitted at registration. *Prerequisites: junior or senior HCA major status.
+Student must have a 2.0 GPA in the HCA major and a cumulative GPA of 2.0 in order to enroll in this course.
 Must be taken P/NC.

 401 Senior Seminar (3 s.h.)
 (M)

 The capstone course for the HCA major.
 Synthesizes material from the entire curriculum.
 Focus on health care administrators as professionals.
 Classroom material is integrated with experiential learning through a major research project.
-This is the last course taken in the program by HCA majors. *Prerequisites: HCA 300 and senior HCA major status.
+This is the last course taken in the program by HCA majors. *Prerequisites: HCA 300 with a grade of “C” or better, HCA 387, and senior HCA major status.